gizmodata/setup-gizmosql-jdbc-driver-in-dbeaver/README.md

 7. Add the JDBC jar file:
    1. Click the "Libraries" tab
    1. Click the: "Add File" button
-   1. Choose the "flight-sql-jdbc-driver-11.0.0.jar" jar file (the file downloaded in step 3 above) - and click "Open"
+   1. Choose the "flight-sql-jdbc-driver-x.x.x.jar" jar file (the file downloaded in step 3 above) - and click "Open"
    ![Select jar file](images/select_driver_jar_file.png?raw=true "Select jar file")
    1. Close the Driver editor window with the blue "OK" button on the lower-right